Pato-elf/dartmudlet/README.md

 /update <Who> <skill> <improves> - Set improves for your (or pet's) skill to given total
-                                 - Use capitalized name to update /info <skill>                    - Shows current improves/level and improves to reach next /help                            - Display a list of available commands
+                                 - Use capitalized name to update /info <skill>                    - Shows current improves/level and improves to reach next /levels                          - Display a list of skill levels /help                            - Display a list of available commands
 ```
 ```